Content Usage Policy

 - Include a credit notice on all pages derived from the content of these tutorials.
 The credit notice should be similar to the following:

-"Tutorial from http://www.cprogramming.com by Alexander Allain.
+"Tutorial from https://www.cprogramming.com by Alex Allain.
 Cprogramming.com serves programming audiences with tutorials and articles on programming, along with free source code and an active message board."

 Please note that the tutorials, articles and other content on

 this site that have no name listed for the author are written by

 Alex Allain.
 All other tutorials are written by the author

 given.
 In all cases, you must include the name of the original

 Note that the text must include a direct link to

 Cprogramming.com and must appear at the top of each page.